jnaoroji/Splash_Wine_Pairing_Application/README.md

 * Protect sensitive API key information on the server.

+* Uses a combination os CSS, inline styling in JSX and Bootstrap for styling.

 * Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, high-quality comments, etc.).

 * Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+* Uses a web manifest

+* Uses a service worker for offline functionality

 ### CSS Styling